praveen4994/react-spin-the-wheel/README.md

 - targetAngle: Final target angle where the image should stop in case of spinBy=SLICE
 - totalSlices: Total number of slices/sections in the wheel image (All the slices should be of same proportion).
-- targetSliceNumber: Final slice/section where the spin should stop (assumption is pointer is on top)
+- targetSliceNumber: Final slice/section where the spin should stop (assumption is pointer is on top & the slice numbers go anti-clockwise)

 ## Example